-The warrior Macbeth fights on the side of the King of Scotland – but when a coven of witches prophesy that he shall become king himself, the ruthless ambition of Macbeth and his wife drives them to horrific acts.
+The warrior Macbeth fights on the side of the King of Scotland – but when a coven of witches prophesy that he shall become king himself, a ruthless ambition drives Macbeth and his wife to horrific acts.

 News and features